Aggressive Criminal Defense Attorneys

 - Sex crimes — Our law firm provides strong defense against sex crime allegations.

-- Drug crimes — We know how to push back against drug charges such as possession or distribution.
+- Drug crimes — We know how to push back against drug charges such as possession, distribution and trafficking.

 - White Collar Offenses — Our full-service criminal defense practice also encompasses property offenses of all types, including theft, fraud and embezzlement.